 Fire suppression systems can be fitted to most harvesters and given the cost of a new machine, plus potential crop losses, this in an investment worth considering.

 6. Managing a fire

-Call 000.
+Call your local authorities.
 Enact your Emergency Plan.
 Use the equipment you’ve got on hand to fight the fire.
 If it gets too much for you or gets away in the crop, evacuate to a safe place.